-I suggest bookmarking this blog post as I plan to update it regularly with any new information or updates.
+I suggest bookmarking this blog post as I plan to update it regularly!

 For out of town visitors, please note that the weather in Chicago in March is very unpredictable.
 Temperatures might start warming up a bit from February but you will likely still encounter winter temperatures (and even snow) especially earlier in the month.
 Be prepared for both winter and spring weather, pack layers and make sure to check the weather right before your visit to know what to expect.